jamesdonoh/ios-coursework/report.md

 The current controller contains logic for handling item selection (using a 'checkmark' cell accessory) and passing data back to where it was presented from.
 As an improvement to this approach, controller could be refactored into a general-purpose 'single item picker' controller which could be used as a drop-in replacement for `UIPickerView` with only the data source needing to be customised.
 This would make it easy to create consistent selection interfaces and promote code reuse, following the object-oriented design goal of finding a design that is "specific to the problem at hand but also general enough to address future problems and requirements" [@gangoffour].

-## Development issues

-### Delegation
+## Delegation

 The classes provided by the Cocoa frameworks make extensive use of the _delegation_ pattern "in which one object in a program acts on behalf of, or in coordination with, another object" [@delegation].
 This is in contrast to a model where behaviour is inherited (and may be overridden) from class to subclass.
 Inheritance in object-oriented programming creates a tight coupling between a parent class and its subclass and breaks encapsulation, whereas composition enforces a 'black box' approach based on well-defined interfaces, and is therefore usually preferred [@gangoffour].

 Although delegation allows complex behaviours to be composed dynamically at run time, one price (as Gamma et. al highlight, p.21) is that it make code harder to understand.
 This is evidenced in the app in the relationship between `MainViewController`, `RangingTableViewController` and `EditBikeController`.
 Since these classes only maintain a weak reference to an instance of the user's bike, for it to be persisted it must be passed "up" through two levels of composition to the `BikeRegistry` class, via the `BikeChangedDelegate` protocol.
 If the app evolved to include a large number of additional controllers this approach could become excessively complex.

-### Data updates
+## Data updates

 Currently _FindMyBike_ requests data about missing bikes from the server only when it starts.
 As well as meaning that if the user is not online when they first run the app no data will be downloaded, the problem is that if a new bike is reported missing after the app has been started, other users will not detect it as missing till they restart their app.
 A better solution would be to download data updates periodically while the app is running, either using a `Timer` instance or scheduled background data refresh through the `performFetchWithCompletionHandler` method.

-### Prototypes
+## Prototypes

 The proposal described that the app development process would use the concept of a 'production prototype' [@wysocki] both to learn the characteristics of the iOS environment and to test out specific areas of functionality.
 In fact a series of prototypes were developed:

-#### BeaconRanger
+### BeaconRanger

 The first production prototype app developed was called _BeaconRanger_ and was completed around week 5 of the development timeline given in the proposal.
 It had no bike-related functionality or network capabilities but was focused on ranging iBeacons when the app was in the foreground (see Figure \ref{beaconranger}).
-Parts of its purpose was to iron out the relatively complex state transitions that occur while requesting location access permission, and to safely handle the user later rescinding that permission and re-granting it.
+Part of its purpose was to iron out the relatively complex state transitions that occur while requesting location access permission, and to safely handle the user later rescinding that permission and re-granting it.
 The advantage of this approach was that it helped to be able to test and debug this discrete aspect of functionality behaviour in isolation.

+Based on the functional requirements of the app, three iBeacons were purchased and configured for testing with _BeaconRanger_.
+The beacons were:

+- 2 x GoodBeacons
+- 1 x BadBeacon

+The iBeacons were selected as both types are marketed as waterproof (and therefore suitable for external use) and having an especially long range (thereby increasing the chance of detection by a passer-by).
+The process of configuring the iBeacon identifiers involved download separate apps provided by each manufacturer, and in both cases was difficult and time-consuming, requiring many repeated attempts before the identifiers could be set correctly.

+In addition, it was noticed at this point that the 'proximity' measurement reported when a beacon is ranged by Core Location is not an accurate reflection of the iBeacon's distance.
+In particular a beacon's proximity can 'flap' between 'Immediate' and 'Unknown' even when it is physically next to the ranging device.

 ![Storyboard scene from BeaconRanger production prototype\label{beaconranger}](beaconranger.png){ width=20% }

 Development on _BeaconRanger_ ceased at this point, as it was never intended for release.
 Much of the code that was developed for this prototype was reused as the `ProxmityManager` and `BluetoothSupport` classes in _FindMyBike_.

-#### AboutMyBike
+### AboutMyBike

 The next production prototype that was built was called `AboutMyBike`.
 It did not include any iBeacon monitoring capabilities or server interactions but focused on the user interface, providing a simple form to allow a user to store useful information about their bike including make, model and engine number, along with a photo, as seen in Figure \ref{aboutmybike}.